 - I want something personalized to my situation.
 A good example that I can think of for this is if I wanted to get my body down below 10%.
 I’ve tried to do it before and didn’t succeed.
 About the lowest I’ve been is in the 11-12% range, and I couldn’t crack the barrier.
 If I really wanted to get down below the 10% level, then it would be worth it, to me, to spend money on a nutritionist who would design a diet specifically for my metabolism and a personal trainer to design a program specific to me (even though I used to be an Army Master Fitness Trainer, that and a nickel will buy me a hot steaming cup of jack squat) to raise my base metabolic rate to increase fat burning.
 I might even invest in someone to actually pre-cook meals for me based on the meal plan that the nutritionist made for me.
 It’s a matter of priorities and allocating resources to those priorities.

 Now, before you lump me into the camp who says that free information is worthless, let me tell you that free is my favorite price!
 A friend of mine once said that I had a “Spartan spending habit.”
 I took that as a compliment.
-However, it is possible to overvalue free things – you can learn more about how Monkey Brain allows you to overvalue free things when you subscribe to my 52 week Financial Game Plan.
+However, it is possible to overvalue free things.

 But first, I’ll share what I think are perfectly acceptable situations to find free information and things.

 - It doesn’t take much time to find.
-As the article in my newsletter explains, we are sometimes willing to sacrifice a ton of time and effort to get something just because the price tag is $0.00.
+We are sometimes willing to sacrifice a ton of time and effort to get something just because the price tag is $0.00.
 However, if whatever you’re looking for is readily available with just a few keystrokes, then go for it!